Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Especially if you're heading into mountainous backcountry!

-Let's lump weather and location together.
+Let's lump weather and location together, as they are interrelated.

 Your body is your vehicle into the snowy wonderland, so treat it right.

 Use Hiking For Her's snowshoe gear guide so you tax your body to the smallest extent possible.
 It's a vigorous workout, but the best snowshoeing gear can make it pleasurable - and safe.

 Heed these snowshoeing food and drink tips.

 Now let's turn to the second major groups of safety tips for snowshoers.

 You've got two things to be smart about:

 Winter hiking adds a brand new dimension to the joy of the trail.

 Examples: dealing with the cold and adjusting your pace to accommodate conditions.